illarion/bufpipe/README.md

 ## Options

 - `MaxSize` - the maximum size of the buffer in bytes.
 Default is 0 - no limit.
-- `BlockWritesUntilFirstRead` - if set to true, the writer will block until the first read from the reader.
-Default is false.
+- `BlockWritesUntilFirstReadTimeout` - if set, the writer will block until the first read from the reader or the timeout is reached.
+Default is 0 - no blocking, write immediately.
 - `BlockWritesOnFullBufferTimeout` - if set, the writer will block until the buffer is not full or the timeout is reached.
-Default is 0 - no timeout.
+Default is 0 - immediately return `ErrBufferFull` if the buffer is full.

 ## Errors
 `ErrBufferFull` - returned when reader is slower than writer and there is no place to write `ErrClosedPipe` - returned if either reader or writer side is closed.
+`ErrFirstReadTimeout` - returned if the `BlockWritesUntilFirstReadTimeout` is reached.

 ## License